Olala2024/Django-blog-project-4/README.md

 - **[Google Fonts](https://fonts.google.com)**: Used to import web fonts for improved typography and readability.
 - **[Bootstrap](https://getbootstrap.com)**: A front-end framework used for building the responsive layout and ensuring a mobile-friendly design.
 - **[Font Awesome CSS](https://fontawesome.com)**: Used to include icons for enhancing the visual appearance of the blog.
+- **[Canva](https://www.canva.com/)**: Used to create the logo for the blog.

+- [Code Institute](https://codeinstitute.net)**: Lessons provided by Code Institute in section "I Think Therefore I Blog" that were fundamental in shaping this project.
 - The photos used in the blog posts were sourced from [Pexels](https://www.pexels.com).
 - A special thanks to [ChatGPT](https://openai.com/chatgpt) for the invaluable assistance in troubleshooting and offering helpful suggestions throughout the development process.
 - I would also like to acknowledge the helpful resources provided in this [YouTube Playlist](https://www.youtube.com/playlist?list=PL_KegS2ON4s580mS3nPt5x_eu6kO2cvOc), which provided guidance on various aspects of web development.